urfolomeus/python-starter/README.md

 Tests can be run manually with `pytest` or `pytest <path/to/file>`.
 Alternatively, we can use Pytest Watch to run the tests automatically when a file is changed with `ptw`.

 Note that the database container needs to be running for the tests to work.
-See [Running the application](#running-the-application).
+See [Spinning up the database](#spinning-up-the-database).